void-type/FoodStuffs/README.md

 A web application for managing recipes.

-FoodStuffs is based on ASP.NET 6 and Vue.js 2.6.
+FoodStuffs is based on ASP.NET Core 6 and Vue.js 2.6.

 This application demonstrates the [VoidCore](https://github.com/void-type/VoidCore) libraries.